Energy Drinks: The Top 3 Need to Know Dangers

 “When you think about it, the 400 mg/day recommendation is for adults,” Rigby says.
 In the smaller bodies of children, these drugs — and their effects — are more concentrated and thus more dangerous.

 These drinks may be linked to cognitive decline, seizures, sleep disturbances, mood disorders such as anxiety and anger, tremors and increased blood pressure — which could lead to a stroke at any age.

 Mixing It Up

 A simple Google search returns hundreds of recipes for energy drink cocktails, with chilling names such as “The All-Nighter,” “1.21 Gigawatts” and “1-2-3-Floor.”
-Parents of a Florida State University sophomore sued the makers of Four Loco in 2010 after he drank the high-alcohol malt beverage mixed with caffeine, taurine, guarna and carbonation — sometimes called “blackout in a can” — began acting erratically and accidently shot himself to death.
+Parents of a Florida State University sophomore sued the makers of Four Loco in 2010 after he drank the high-alcohol malt beverage mixed with caffeine, taurine, guarna and carbonation — sometimes called “blackout in a can” — began acting erratically and accidentally shot himself to death.
 While Four Loco was banned for a time, it is back on store shelves after being reformulated to eliminate the stimulants.

 Physicians have a special warning for mixing energy drinks with alcohol.
 “Mixing these drinks with alcohol will have a definite increased risk of cardiac arrhythmias — specifically atrial fibrillation,” warned Khairallah.
 And adults beware: Older people are more susceptible.

-Instead of the pharmaceutical pick-me-up, Blueprint Health Studio owner and trainer Matt Staver has tips for naturally — and healthfully — waking up.
+Instead of the pharmaceutical pick-me-up, former Blueprint Health Studio owner and trainer Matt Staver has tips for naturally — and healthfully — waking up.